|Dates / Deadlines:|

 Cost and Financial Aid

 The program cost and payment schedule are listed under the "Budget Sheets" link at the top of this page.
 Students with identifiable financial need are encouraged to apply for fellowships, scholarships, and financial aid.
+Students participating in the UVA in Shanghai Internship program are eligible to be considered for UVA Global Internships Summer Travel Grants; awards are given with high priority to those with demonstrated financial need.
 The Freeman Awards for Study in Asia (Freeman-ASIA) provides scholarships for U.S. undergraduate students with demonstrated financial need to study abroad in East or Southeast Asia.

 The University of Virginia believes in providing reasonable accommodations for students with documented disabilities on an individual and flexible basis.
 If you believe that you would require adjustments in order to fully participate in this program, please contact the Student Disability Access Center at 434-243-5180 as early as possible in order to begin this dialogue.